2adapt/template-general/template-steps.md

 ln -s ./config/nix/flake.nix flake.nix
 ln -s ./config/nix/shell.nix shell.nix

-# to enter the devshell it's necessary that flake.nix is already part of the repo
+# to enter the devshell using the new nix cli it's necessary that flake.nix is already part of the repo
+git add flake.nix
 git add ./config/nix/flake.nix
-git add flake.nix

 # we can now enter the devshell
-nix develop # using the new nix cli and flakes nix-shell # using the classic nix cli
+nix develop # using the new nix cli and flakes nix-shell # or using the classic nix cli
 ```

 ## 1.3 - caddy files